Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: REAL GENOME DATA EXPERIMENTS

 \subsubsection{Arabidopsis Thaliana}

-The Arabidopsis thaliana dataset we obtained is a collection of around 200 plants, each with around 215,000 genetic variables \cite{anastasio2011source}.
+The Arabidopsis thaliana data set we obtained is a collection of around 200 plants, each with around 215,000 genetic variables \cite{anastasio2011source}.
 We study the association between these genetic variables and a set of observed responses.
-These plants were collected from 27 different countries in Europe and Asia, so that geographic origin serves as a potential confounding factor.
+These plants were gathered from 27 different countries in Europe and Asia, so that geographic origin served as a potential confounding factor.
 For example, different sunlight conditions in different regions may affect the observed responses of these plants.
-We tested the genetic associations between genetic variables with 44 different responses such as days to germination, days to flowering, etc.
+We test the genetic associations between genetic variables with 44 different responses such as days to germination, days to flowering, \textit{etc}.